zompiexx/wargames/README.md

   * Option to change area code in the dialer and save new default
   * User access levels from 1 - 5 now valid.
 For INTERNET and ARPANET, Access Level 3 required, Backdoor and User Management functions, Access Level 5 required.
 Basic permissions, Access Level 1 Required.
 2,4 for future development.
   * Edit and Exit options added to Global Thermonuclear War Game
-  * root account added to users.txt and users management removed from joshua account options. default password for root account = password.
+  * root account added to users.txt and users management removed from joshua account options.
+The default password for root account = password.
   * User Accounts (for users other than "Joshua") can be managed with root account or Access Level 5 (sysadmin) account  using the command: users

 * Bank